 Dr. Fei Gao and Kathryn Hoff

 Hatch, Katie, "Universal Design for Learning at the Toledo Museum of Art: Mobile Learning Guide" (2014).
-Master of Education in Learning Design Plan II Graduate Projects.
+Master of Education in Instructional Design and Technology Plan II Graduate Projects.
 1.